microchad/bw/src/routes/docs/generating-entropy-grids.md

 <caption>The Blank Pattern Grid gives you 16 columns (marked A-P) x 128 rows, across 2 sides of A4, to choose from when devising your Border Wallet pattern or co-ordinates.
 That's 2048 cells to choose from</caption>

-Once you have settled on a sufficiently complex, well-placed and memorable shape or set of co-ordinates (which we call your Pattern), you will then need to transpose it onto one of the four Entropy Grids (choose from the Word, Number, Index or Hex Grid based on your comfort/familiarity with each) in order to start generating your Border Wallet.
+Once you have settled on a sufficiently complex, well-placed and memorable shape or set of co-ordinates (which we call your Pattern), you will then need to transpose it onto your choice Entropy Grids (you choose from the Word, Number, Index or Hex Grid based on your comfort/familiarity with each) in order to start generating your Border Wallet.
+If you are new to this, choose the Word Grid.

 ### Entropy Grids